Docker

 Using the pre-built Container

-In order to run PowerShell Universal, you can use the provided container image.
+In order to run PowerShell Universal, use the provided container image.
 The docker image is available on Docker Hub.

 The prebuilt version supports both free & paid features of PowerShell Universal.